Yusof Ishak: Death and funeral

 On 23 November 1970, Yusof died of heart failure at 7:30 a.m. at Outram Hospital (now known as the Singapore General Hospital).
 His death was announced sometime before 11 a.m., where flags were flown at half-mast and solemn music was broadcast on Radio Singapore.
 He had been admitted to the hospital on 21 November for respiratory and heart issues; it was his second admission to the hospital that month.
 Yusof had been struggling with his health since his heart attack in Australia in 1968.
 He was succeeded by Benjamin Sheares.

-Yusof's body was laid in state at the Istana, where members of the cabinet including Prime Minister Lee Kuan Yew, Speaker Yeoh Ghim Seng, Communications Minister Yong Nyuk Lin, Foreign and Labour Minister S. Rajaratnam, Health Minister Chua Sian Chin, Science and Technology Minister Toh Chin Chye, and Defence Minister Goh Keng Swee paid their respects.
+Yusof's body was laid in state at the Istana, where members of the cabinet including prime minister Lee Kuan Yew, speaker Yeoh Ghim Seng, communications minister Yong Nyuk Lin, foreign and labour minister S. Rajaratnam, health minister Chua Sian Chin, science and technology minister Toh Chin Chye, and defence minister Goh Keng Swee paid their respects.
 Yusof's cofffin was then brought from the Istana to City Hall, passing through Orchard and Stamford Road.
 Thousands of Singaporeans attended the procession of his coffin.

 On 25 November, Yusof was buried with full state honours at 6:03 p.m. at Kranji State Cemetery.
 He received a 21-gun salute.
-Present at his funeral were Lee, Toh, Yusof's wife Noor Aishah, Yusof's brothers, Chief Justice Wee Chong Jin, and the rest of the cabinet.
-Foreign dignitaries present at his funeral include Indonesian Foreign Minister Adam Malik, Governor of Penang Syed Sheh Barakbah, Malaysian Health Minister Sardon Jubir, and Filipino Ambassador to Malaysia Romeo Busuego, representing the Philippines.
+Present at his funeral were Lee, Yusof's wife Noor Aishah, Yusof's brothers, Chief Justice Wee Chong Jin, and the rest of the cabinet.
+Foreign dignitaries present at his funeral included Indonesian foreign minister Adam Malik, governor of Penang Syed Sheh Barakbah, Malaysian health minister Sardon Jubir, and Filipino ambassador to Malaysia Romeo Busuego, representing the Philippines.

+His funeral followed Islamic burial practices such as a hasty burial, which was requested by his family, but also saw women present during his burial, despite customs indicating that they should be absent.
+The arrangement saw input from officials of the Muslim Religious Council.
+They advised a specific spot for Yusof to be buried, but the government decided to bury him instead in a new national cemetery (the Kranji State Cemetery), of which Yusof was its first internment.